 A unit member whose application is denied by the Sabbatical Leave Committee shall be provided with a copy of the policies and procedures for review and appeal of the Sabbatical Leave Committee's decision.
-See Article 12-1A.7 above.
+(See Article 12-1A.7 above.)
 Should the denial of the application be appealed, the College President, Chancellor, and the Board of Trustees shall be notified in writing of the denial of the application by the Sabbatical Leave Committee, including the reasons for the Sabbatical Leave Committee's action.
-The decision of the Appeal's Committee is binding and shall not be grievable under Article 7 of this Agreement.
+The decision of the Appeal's Committee is binding and shall not

-12-1A.8 Sabbatical Leave Committee
+12-1 A.8 Sabbatical Leave Committee